This page was last reviewed on February 12, 2020.

 View the Parks and Greenways Master Plan, updated in October 2014.

 Located in the heart of the Village on Dunsmuir Avenue, the Square is a gathering place and a great place for community events and music.
-Find out how to book the park for an event.

 There is something for everyone at Village Park!
 Located on Dunsmuir Avenue at Sixth Street.
 Find out more about the park.